Kayalvaer/kay-alvaer-FM2sp2081-semester-project2_spaceX-ca_06-12-2020/README.md

 _**Developer**_

-1. As the developer, I want the website to show my ability to code in HTML and CSS and use of javascript, So I can achieve a positive user experience for the site visitors.
+1. As the developer, I want the website to show my ability to code in HTML and CSS and use of javascript, api and json So I can achieve a positive user experience for the site visitors.
 2. As the developer, I want the site to function well and load connecting plugin, So that users can connect with its history.
 3. As a developer, I want the site to be played on all devices and internet browser.

 _**Site users**_

-**As a player I want:**
+**As a user I want:**

 1. As a user, I want to easily understand how to the mission of spaceX.
 2. As a user, I want to enjoy browsing the site so that i can recommend it to others.